 Willy Brandt: Social Democratic party and its candidate for chancellor of West Germany.
 Unsuccessful in the 1961 and 1965 elections, he became vice chancellor and foreign minister in the "grand coalition" of 1966 he was elected chancellor, and he retained the post in the general election of 1972.
 In 1974, however, Brandt resigned, assuming responsibility for the infiltration of an East German secret agent who had served on his staff as the aide for party affairs.
 Brandt was awarded the 1971 Nobel Peace Prize for his work toward the relaxation of tension between Eastern and Western Europe.
 His policy, known as Ostpolitik, led to the signing of nonaggression pacts between West Germany and both the Union of Soviet Socialist Republics and Poland in 1970.
-The unimpeded flow of traffic between East and West Berlin was established by treaty in 1971.
-Brandt's administration brought West Germany into full participation in the community of nations.
+The unimpeded flow of traffic between East and West Germany into full participation in the community of nations.
 After he left office, he was active as president of the Socialist International.